aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 ## How to Format Number of Chart Data Label

-Using the NumberFormat property of ChartDataLabel,  you can specify the number formatting of a single data label of the chart.
-The below code example shows how to format a number of the data label.
+Using the [NumberFormat](https://reference.aspose.com/words/java/com.aspose.words/chartdatalabel/#getNumberFormat) property, you can specify the number formatting of a single data label of the chart.

+The following code example shows how to format a number of the data label:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-charts-ChartNumberFormat-ChartNumberFormat.java" >}}

 ## How to Set Chart Axis Properties

-If you want to work with chart axis, scaling, and display units for the value axis, please use ChartAxis, AxisDisplayUnit, and AxisScaling classes.
-The following code example shows how to define X and Y-axis properties.
+If you want to work with chart axis, scaling, and display units for the value axis, please use [ChartAxis](https://reference.aspose.com/words/java/com.aspose.words/chartaxis/), [AxisDisplayUnit](https://reference.aspose.com/words/java/com.aspose.words/axisdisplayunit/), and [AxisScaling](https://reference.aspose.com/words/java/com.aspose.words/axisscaling/) classes.

+The following code example shows how to define X and Y-axis properties:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-charts-WorkingWithChartAxis-DefineXYAxisProperties.java" >}}

 ### How to Set DateTime Value of Axis

-The following code example shows how to set date/time values to axis properties.
+The following code example shows how to set date/time values to axis properties:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-charts-WorkingWithChartAxis-SetDateTimeValuesToAxis.java" >}}

 ### How to Format Number Value of Axis

-The following code example shows how to change the format of numbers on the value axis.
+The following code example shows how to change the format of numbers on the value axis:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-charts-WorkingWithChartAxis-SetNumberFormatForAxis.java" >}}

 ### How to Set Bounds of Axis

 The AxisBound class represents a minimum or maximum bound of axis values.
 Bound can be specified as a numeric, date-time or a special "auto" value.

-The following code example shows how to set the bounds of an axis.
+The following code example shows how to set the bounds of an axis:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-charts-WorkingWithChartAxis-SetboundsOfAxis.java" >}}

 ### How to Set Interval Unit Between Labels

-The following code example shows how to set the interval unit between labels on an axis.
+The following code example shows how to set the interval unit between labels on an axis:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-charts-WorkingWithChartAxis-SetIntervalUnitBetweenLabelsOnAxis.java" >}}

 ### How to Hide Chart Axis

 If you want to show or hide the chart axis, you can simply achieve this by setting the value of ChartAxis.Hidden property.

-The following code example shows how to hide the Y-axis of the chart.
+The following code example shows how to hide the Y-axis of the chart:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-charts-WorkingWithChartAxis-HideChartAxis.java" >}}

 ### How to Align Chart Label

-If you want to set a text alignment for multi-line labels, you can simply achieve this by setting the value of ChartAxis.setTickLabelAlignment() property.
-The following code example shows how to tick label alignment.
+If you want to set a text alignment for multi-line labels, you can simply achieve this by setting the value of [setTickLabelAlignment()](https://reference.aspose.com/words/java/com.aspose.words/chartaxis/#setTickLabelAlignment-int) property.

+The following code example shows how to tick label alignment:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-charts-WorkingWithChartAxis-TickMultiLineLabelAlignment.java" >}}

 {{% alert color="primary" %}}

-MS Word aligns Chart Label to the center by default.
+Microsoft Word aligns Chart Label to the center by default.

 {{% /alert %}}